justinpyron/podcaster-gpt/README.md

   --name rogan-1b-dpo
 ```

-All data/model paths are relative to the Modal volume root.
+Base model weights and datasets must be uploaded to the `podcaster-gpt` Modal volume before training.
+All `--model-path` and `--data-path-*` arguments are relative to the volume root.
 Training logs are sent to Weights & Biases.

 ## Deployment